ARX-0/a20core/README.md

 ## Book I (User Mode) Changes

+Whate were not found .... stqarx, icbt, pnop, paddi

 ### 1. New Branch Instructions in Power ISA v3.1

 The following new branch instructions are added in Power ISA v3.1: